Prominent Northern Virginia Construction Accident Attorneys

-We are Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP, and we have 35 years of experience demanding justice for personal injury victims.
+We are Koonz McKenney Johnson & DePaolis LLP, and we have 35 years of experience demanding justice for personal injury victims.
 The numbers testify to our success – we have won over a billion dollars for our clients, including many multi-million dollar settlements.

 The longer you wait to assert a construction accident claim, the harder it becomes to win.
 If you wait long enough, the statute of limitations deadline will kill your claim altogether.
-If you have suffered a construction accident in Northern Virginia, call us at (703) 498-2928, or simply contact us online so that we can schedule a free initial consultation with our Virginia construction accident attorneys.
+If you have suffered a construction accident in Northern Virginia, simply contact us online so that we can schedule a free initial consultation with our Northern Virginia construction accident attorneys.